LZQ12346/HeCoNER/README.md

 ## Status

-We are currently organizing and cleaning the codebase, including:

-- model implementation
-- data processing pipeline
-- training and evaluation scripts
-- experiment configurations

-The full code and usage instructions will be released in the near future.
+The code is currently being organized and will be released in the near future.